Art3m1sF0wljr/C3/LRPT_working/README.md

 dump.temp is the rx hexdump
 dump0.temp is tx hexdump

-issues with the header of the transmitted data edit:fixed issues, now is works as intending XD
+issues with the header of the transmitted data<\br>
+edit:fixed issues, now is works as intending XD